 Help Protect Tahoe

-The California Tahoe Conservancy is restoring the 8.1-acre site of the former Tahoe Pines Campground, creating new wetlands and restoring habitat along the Upper Truckee River, Lake Tahoe’s largest tributary, and constructing a new accessible-to-all trail and other public access features along the river.
+The California Tahoe Conservancy has restored the 8.1-acre site of the former Tahoe Pines Campground, creating new wetlands and restoring habitat along the Upper Truckee River, Lake Tahoe’s largest tributary, and constructing a new accessible-to-all trail and other public access features along the river.
 The Conservancy reopened the property to the public in October 2020.

 The Conservancy acquired the Tahoe Pines Campground property in 2007.
 The campground, which hugged the west bank of the river, had suffered frequent damage from flooding during years with high river flows.

-The Conservancy is reconstructing the parking area and building a pathway, pedestrian bridge, and stream overlook pad that meet Americans with Disabilities Act standards.
-The Conservancy is also removing fill from the floodplain to create approximately half an acre of wetlands along the river.
+The Conservancy reconstructed the parking area and built a new pathway, pedestrian bridge, and stream overlook pad that meet Americans with Disabilities Act standards.
+The Conservancy also removed fill from the floodplain to create approximately half an acre of wetlands along the river.
 This will enhance wildlife and native fish habitat, help prevent soil from eroding into the river, and make the site more resilient to climate change impacts.

 Restoring the Upper Truckee River